 Recently, I was thinking.
-And in this thinking… I started thinking… about over thinking…. and I came to the realization that over thinking, while many understand is the “art of creating problems that were never there to begin with” I saw more clearly that lack of trust, was the true cause and that lack trust initiates over thinking, which becomes the sole”cause of action” or karma.
+And in this thinking… I started thinking… about over thinking…. and had the realization that over thinking, while many understand is the “art of creating problems that were never there to begin with” I saw more clearly that lack of trust, was the true cause of creating problems that were never really there to begin with and that lack trust initiates over thinking, which becomes the sole “cause of action” or karma.

 When we are unable to let go of control, we cause our own misfortunes, we create unnatural expectations and veer from our own path.
 When we learn to trust however, we form a basis of guided action, which winds our sails, and allows for the natural progression and evolution of the mind, body, heart, and soul.

 When we act out of emotional response, exhibit impatience or lack of acceptance, we are only hurting ourselves and we move farther away from our higher self and deeper into the darkness or un-illuminated layers which mask the light within us.

 Think of yourself as a lamp shade.
 Each time you lash out against someone, rush into things without thinking, or try to eagerly make plans without listening to your inner voice, you are really only hurting yourself and adding another shade or false mask over your energetic body.
 All of these actions make the the light bulb inside of you harder to see.
 Each shade you add over yourself dims your light inside, and this is why peeling back the layersor masks of your ego is so important.